skiv71/game-assets/README.md

 blockWindowTile(index: number) => [x: number, y: number]
 ```

-You can use this data to draw a `xxxWindowTile` image on the `blockTile` image.
+You can use this data to place an `xxxWindowTile` image on the `blockTile` image.

 ### Audio

-The audio via the following `exports`
+The audio module provides the following `exports`

 ```javascript
 import {